Step 1 – Choose a Product Category

 3 – What are your skills?

-It’s also important, when you’re selling the items you make, that you can produce high-quality products.
+When selling the items you make, it’s important to be able to produce high-quality products.

 If I’m a beginner sewist, jumping into making garments isn’t the best idea.
 There are so many advanced techniques used for sewing clothing, and many issues one can run into with fit.

 On the other hand, if I’m an advanced sewist, my skills and expertise won’t shine through when making simpler items such as scrunchies.
-I may also get bored down the road and want more of a challenge.
+I may also want more of a challenge.

 4 – What are the barriers to entry?